-As an ex-marketing manager for various high-growth startups, email lists are among the highest returns on investments from any channel.
+As an ex-marketing manager for various high-growth startups, I can tell you that starting a newsletter is among the highest returns on investments from any channel.

 Why?